-- D8.8 Where the Progression and Award Board has determined that the student is required to repeat the failed modules (all or only failed components of assessment), reassessment will be permitted in the student's next academic year. - D8.9 Retrieval of failure obtained by repeating a module(s) will result in the overall grade attained being recorded for progression and classification purposes. - D8.10 Where the failed module is an option module, the student may substitute an alternative module by agreement with the programme leader.
-Previous opportunities must be included as part of the total number of opportunities to achieve a pass. - D8.11 Students repeating a module in a subsequent year will not be assessed in modules which are no longer current in the framework but will be offered an opportunity to achieve a pass on an alternative module.
+- D8.7 Where a student is required to repeat a failed module(s) (all or only failed components of assessment), the reassessment of that module will be deemed a 'repeat' and will be undertaken in the student's next academic year. - D8.8 Reassessment as a repeat in the next academic year will include a third attempt at the module (including all or only failed components of assessment). - D8.9 The Progression and Award Board may exceptionally permit a fourth and final attempt at the module (or failed components within) and will be guided by consideration of the overall programme profile. - D8.10 Retrieval of failure obtained by repeating a module(s) will result in the overall uncapped grade attained being recorded for progression and classification purposes. - D8.11 Where the failed module is an option module, the student may substitute an alternative module by agreement with the programme leader.
+Previous opportunities must be included as part of the total number of opportunities to achieve a pass. - D8.12 Students repeating a module in a subsequent year will not be assessed in modules which are no longer current in the framework but will be offered an opportunity to achieve a pass on an alternative module.